XRPLF/xrpl-dev-portal/websocket_api.md

 ## path_find ##

 *WebSocket API only!* The `path_find` method searches for a path along which a transaction can possibly be made, and periodically sends updates when the path changes over time.
-For a simpler version that is supported by JSON-RPC, see [`ripple_path_find`](#ripple-path-find).
-For payments occurring strictly in XRP, it is not necessary to find a path, because XRP can be sent directly to any account without trust.
+For a simpler version that is supported by JSON-RPC, see [`ripple_path_find`](#ripple-path-find). <span class='draft-comment'>I remember hearing something about RPC being able to provide URLs for callbacks.
+I guess that doesn't apply here?</span> For payments occurring strictly in XRP, it is not necessary to find a path, because XRP can be sent directly to any account without trust.

 There are three different modes, or sub-commands, of the path_find command.
 Specify which one you want with the `subcommand` parameter: